 1. Why is a Trust Required?

 To be honest, setting up a trust can happen inadvertently, even if you don’t properly set up an official Trust Agreement/Document.
 When a client segregates specific funds outside of general assets under the Plan’s name, the funds are deemed as Plan Assets.
-ERISA requires them to have extra care and attention to ensure that they are used properly for Plan Participants’ interests.
-To meet this provision, they are to be overseen and managed by an appointed person or entity, the fiduciary who handles “plan funds or other property,” and are thus considered to be in a trust.
+ERISA requires them to have extra care and attention to ensure that those funds are used properly for Plan Participants’ interests.
+To meet this provision, the funds are to be overseen and managed by an appointed person or entity, the fiduciary who handles “plan funds or other property,” and are thus considered to be in a trust.

 … If an employer takes steps that cause the plan to gain a beneficial interest in particular assets, under ordinary notions of property rights, such assets would become plan assets.